gofr-dev/gofr/examples/using-publisher/readme.md

 # Publisher Example

-This GoFr example demonstrates a simple Publisher that publishes to the given topic when an http request is made to it's matching route.
+This GoFr example demonstrates a simple Publisher that publishes to the given topic when an HTTP request is made to it's matching route.

 ### To run the example follow the below steps:

-- Run the docker image of kafka and ensure that your provided topics are created before publishing
+- Run the docker image of Kafka and ensure that your provided topics are created before publishing
 ```console
 docker run --name kafka-1 -p 9092:9092 \
  -e KAFKA_ENABLE_KRAFT=yes \